open-mmlab/mmdetection3d/docs/compatibility.md

 ### Unified parameter initialization

 To unify the parameter initialization in OpenMMLab projects, MMCV supports `BaseModule` that accepts `init_cfg` to allow the modules' parameters initialized in a flexible and unified manner.
 Now the users need to explicitly call `model.init_weights()` in the training script to initialize the model (as in [here](https://github.com/open-mmlab/mmdetection3d/blob/master/tools/train.py#L183), previously this was handled by the detector.
-Please refer to PR #622 for details.
+Please refer to PR [#622](https://github.com/open-mmlab/mmdetection3d/pull/622) for details.

 ### BackgroundPointsFilter

-We modified the dataset aumentation function `BackgroundPointsFilter`(in [here](https://github.com/open-mmlab/mmdetection3d/blob/mmdet3d/datasets/pipelines/transforms_3d.py#L1101)).
+We modified the dataset augmentation function `BackgroundPointsFilter`([here](https://github.com/open-mmlab/mmdetection3d/blob/v0.15.0/mmdet3d/datasets/pipelines/transforms_3d.py#L1132)).
 In previous version of MMdetection3D, `BackgroundPointsFilter` changes the gt_bboxes_3d's bottom center to the gravity center.
 In MMDetection3D 0.15.0, `BackgroundPointsFilter` will not change it.
-Please refer to PR #609 for details.
+Please refer to PR [#609](https://github.com/open-mmlab/mmdetection3d/pull/609) for details.

 ### Enhance `IndoorPatchPointSample` transform